 Paper Size: A3 (11.7" x 16.5") / Printed Area: 10″ x 15″ / A2 (16.5" x 23.4") / Printed Area: 15.2″ x 21.4″ / Top, Left & Right Borders: .6", Bottom Border: 1".

-Returns: We do not accept returns or exchanges.
+Returns: Prints - We do not accept returns or exchanges for all prints.
 If your order was damaged in transit or includes the wrong print or product (we are only human) please contact us and we will help in replacing your print.

-Cancelling all orders: All of our sales are final and cannot be refunded and exchanged.
+Cancelling all orders: All of our sales are final and cannot be refunded.